Rackhams: History

 In 1982 Rackhams Birmingham store became the first to be refurbished under the new plans of House of Fraser.
 The ground floor completed between 1984 & 85 was expanded at the cost of £6 million.
 However the Sheffield store was rebranded in 1987 under the House of Fraser brand, and by 2000 all stores were rebranded under House of Fraser or had been closed.

+Relaunch as an online department store

+In September 2025, the Rackhams name was reintroduced as an online-only department store under new ownership.
+The new business, operated by Rackhams Retail Ltd, is structured as a digital marketplace platform featuring multiple sellers across fashion, home and lifestyle categories.

+Unlike its former incarnation as a chain of department stores, the present company does not operate physical branches.
+Media reports describe the relaunch as part of a wider trend of heritage retail brands being revived in digital formats.

+At launch the online store was reported to host more than 600 partner retailers and over 170,000 products.

 In popular culture

 To the rear of the Birmingham store was a red light district.
 As a result, going to the 'Back of Rackhams' became a euphemistic phrase used locally for any involvement in prostitution.

 The song Big Store by The Devils is set in Birmingham's Rackhams.